 S. No. LERI FACTOR LERI ANALYSIS OF THE LEGAL EDUCATION IN PAKISTAN GAP ANALYSIS drafting and moot cases/role playing.
-Law students of the 5 year LLB Program are required to: complete 10-12 weeks of internship after the end of the 4th year; submit a research project; and Write a dissertation during their 9th semester in this Program.
-3.4 Teaching methodologies: Faculty employ varied teaching methodologies that are appropriately geared at developing professional skills, ethics and respect for the rule of law. • Law teachers predominantly teach by lecturing with limited interaction with students.
-5 4 Student Evaluation, A warding of Degrees and Reco gnition of Qualifications 4.1 Studentevaluationand/orexamination:Studentperformanceandachievementofstatedlearning The only requirement provided in the 2015 Rules is that minimum percentage required for passing a course is 40% in The 2015 Rules do not provide for comprehensive student evaluation or any methodology for
+Law students of the 5 year LLB Program are required to: 1. complete 10-12 weeks of internship after the end of the 4 th year; submit a research project; and 3.
+Write a dissertation during their 9 th semester in this Program.
+3.4 Teaching methodologies: Faculty employ varied teaching methodologies that are appropriately geared at developing professional skills, ethics and respect for the rule of law.
+Law teachers predominantly teach by lecturing with limited interaction with students.
+The rules and regulations governing law colleges do not require that faculty employ different teaching methodologies.
+The 2015 Rules are also silent on adoption of varied and modern Charlest Freehooties ( Normalian of Donnes and Donne teaching methodologies.
+4 Awarding of Degrees and Recog Juition of Qualifications 4.1 Student evaluation and/or examination: Student performance • The only requirement provided in the 2015 Rules is that minimum provide for comprehensive student and achievement of stated learning percentage required for passing a course is 40% in evaluation or any methodology for

 S. No. LERI FACTOR LERI ANALYSIS OF THE LEGAL EDUCATION IN PAKISTAN GAP ANALYSIS outcomes are assessed by fair, uniform and stringent written examinations or other objective and reliable assessment individual papers and 50% in aggregate . objective and reliable assessment of students.
-4.2 Awarding of degrees: Qualifications and degrees awarded reflect that students have successfully completed all requirements and met all standards for the awarding institution.
-Students are allowed to take an exam up to a maximum of three times if they fail to pass the exam in such subject. • The degrees awarded do not reflect the quality of law graduates entering the legal profession.
-4.3 Institutional record- keeping: Institutions providing legal education maintain accurate records that meet national and international quality assurance frameworks and standards in order to facilitate comparability and compatibility of qualifications.
-Colleges are mandated to maintain an attendance record of students and such record be displayed on the law college's website and notice board every month.
-Despite the requirement on law colleges to maintain college records on their premises, the 2015 Rules are silent on exactly what information needs to be recorded and maintained, and is silent on the integrity of college record.
+4.2 Awarding of degrees: Qualifications and degrees awarded reflect that students have successfully completed all requirements and met all standards for the awarding institution. • Students are allowed to take an exam up to a maximum of three times if they fail to pass the exam in such subject. • The degrees awarded do not reflect the quality of law graduates entering the legal profession.
+4.3 Institutional record-keeping: Institutions providing legal education maintain accurate records that meet national and international quality assurance frameworks and standards in order to facilitate comparability and compatibility of qualifications. • Colleges are mandated to maintain an attendance record of students and such record be displayed on the law college's website and notice board every month. • Despite the requirement on law colleges to maintain college records on their premises, the 2015 Rules are silent on exactly what information needs to be recorded and maintained, and is silent on the integrity of college record.
 Thus, the record of students and their academic achievements are not recognizing as having value by foreign